jaypeasee/code-katas/fun-with-anagrams.md

 This was a take-home code challenge on HackerRank that I received for a job interview.

 ## The Brief:
-Create a function that takes in an array of strings and returns an array of strings where the consecutive anagrams are removed.
+Create a function that takes in an array of strings and returns an array of strings where there are no consecutive anagrams.
+If there are anagrams, keep the first one.
+Return the array in the closest order to the input.
 For example:
 `['code', 'doce', 'ecod', 'framer', 'frame'] => [ 'code', 'framer', 'frame' ]`